Fix a Leak Week

 Past WaterSense Partner Fix a Leak Week Events

-WaterSense partners across the U.S. and Canada joined EPA in the eighth annual Fix a Leek Week by donning their leak detective hats and grabbing their sleuthing gear (dye tabs, wrench and leak checklist) to find and fix common household leaks.
+WaterSense partners across the U.S. and Canada joined EPA in the ninth annual Fix a Leek Week by donning their leak detective hats and grabbing their sleuthing gear (dye tabs, wrench and leak checklist) to find and fix common household leaks.
 Leaks were detected and fixed in bathrooms – toilets, showerheads and faucets, outside at spigots and in many other locations around the house.
 These leaks were found by vigilant leak detectives across the country.
 Check out our Event MapExitto see what events happened near you and click below to see photos and read about some of the events in our 2017 Campaign Summary, 2016 Campaign Summary, or summaries from earlier years.